Return and disposal

 Gratuitous return of used batteries

-Batteries should not be disposed off via the household bin collection.
+Batteries should not be disposed via the household bin collection.
 Legally, everybody is liable to return the batteries to guarantee a professional recycling process.
-One can return these via a communal collection point or return them to the resellers/ traders.
-Also we as a supplier of batteries with our equipment are firmly bound to do so, limited to the batteries that we use and sell with our range of products:
+One can return these via a communal collection point or return them to the resellers/-traders.
+Also, as we are a supplier of batteries with our equipment, we are firmly bound to do so, limited to the batteries that we use and sell with our range of products.

 Xylem Analytics Germany